The LUMI Architecture¶

 Moreover, a closer integration of CPU and GPU would not only make programming easier as memory management becomes easier, it would also enable some codes to run on GPU accelerators that are currently bottlenecked by memory transfers between GPU and CPU.

 Such a chip is exactly what AMD launched in December 2023 with the MI300A version of the MI300 series.
 It employs 13 chiplets in two layers, linked to (still only) 8 memory stacks (albeit of a much faster type than on the MI250X).
 The 4 chiplets on the bottom layer are the memory controllers and inter-GPU links (an they can be at the bottom as they produce less heat).
 Furthermore each package features 6 GPU dies (now called XCD or Accelerated Compute Die as they really can't do graphics) and 3 Zen4 "Genoa" CPU dies.
 In the MI300A the memory is still limited to 8 16 GB stacks, providing a total of 128 GB of RAM.
-The MI300X, which is the regular version without built-in CPU, already uses 24 GB stacks for a total of 192 GB of memory, but presumably those were not yet available when the design of MI300A was tested for the launch customer, the El Capitan supercomputer.
+The MI300X, which is the regular version without built-in CPU, already uses 24 GB stacks for a total of 192 GB of memory, but presumably those were not yet available when the design of MI300A was tested for the launch customer, the El Capitan supercomputer which became the number 1 in the TOP500 list of November 2024.
 HLRS is building the Hunter cluster based on AMD MI300A as a transitional system to their first exascale-class system Herder that will become operational by 2027.
 The fact that the chip has recently been selected for the Hunter development system also indicates that even if no successor using the same techniques to combine GPU and CPU compute dies and memory would be made, there should at least be a successor that towards software behaves very similarly.

 Intel at some point has shown only very conceptual drawings of its Falcon Shores chip which it calls an XPU, but those drawings suggest that that chip will also support some low-bandwidth but higher capacity external memory, similar to the approach taken in some Sapphire Rapids Xeon processors that combine HBM memory on-package with DDR5 memory outside the package.
 Falcon Shores will be the next generation of Intel GPUs for HPC, after Ponte Vecchio which will be used in the Aurora supercomputer.
 It is currently very likely though that Intel will revert to a traditional design for Falcon Shores and push out the integrated CPU+GPU model to a later generation.